Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 Remove the rest from the water.
 Rinse and lay them out to dry.
 Then pour into an airtight container.

-According to the second method, the nuts must be fried in an oven preheated to 200 degrees on a dry baking sheet.
+According to the second method, you need to roast the nuts in an oven preheated to 200 degrees on a dry baking sheet.
 Fry for about 10-12 minutes.
 If necessary, stir them during the frying process.
 The nuts should turn light brown.

 Cool and pour into a container with a lid.